bastoche/bastoche.github.io/about.md

 # Who I am

-I'm a generalist engineer interested in creating software-based products that matter.
+I'm a technical leader interested in creating tech products that matter.
 Proactive, team player, pragmatic, always on the lookout for a better way to do things.

 # Where I work

-I currently work as VP Engineering at [Inato](https://inato.com) and yes, [we're hiring](https://angel.co/inato/jobs).
+I currently work as CTO at [Inato](https://inato.com) and yes, [we're hiring](https://inato.com/careers).

-Previously, I was the CTO and CPO at [Auchan:Direct](https://www.auchandirect.fr/).
-Before that, I worked as a software engineer at [Pearltrees](http://www.pearltrees.com/).

-I also provide technical and organizational coaching for CTOs.
+I also provide technical and organizational coaching for technical leaders.

 # How to reach me